How to Use Flexbox

 Centering a Div

 Using Flexbox it is very easy to center anything vertically and horizontally.
-Just make sure the containing div has a set height or else the vertical alignment isn’t going to work. * For all these examples I will be applying more CSS than indicated for purposes of presentation.
-Only the CSS relevant to flexbox will be listed.
+Just make sure the containing div has a set height or else the vertical alignment isn’t going to work.

 HTML